 6. In the console, execute the make clean; make commands to compile the library.
 Make sure to add -e os = win32.

-As a result, apart from the rest, you get the two files:
+Apart from the rest, the command output will contain the following two files:

-- a. build/libservo api.dll - b. build/libservo_api.a
+- a. build/libservo_api.dll - b. build/libservo api.a